Transmission Hydraulic Flow

-Automatic transmissions use mainline, governor, and throttle pressure to control and lubricate the transmission.
-Some of the devices that control hydraulic transmissions have been replaced or work together with electronic controls.
+Automatic transmissions use mainline, governor, and throttle pressure to control flow and lubricate the transmission.
+The governor and modulator found in hydraulic transmissions have been replaced or work together with electronics.

 Throttle pressure indicates engine load.
-Some transmissions use a vacuum modulator, or throttle linkage to control the throttle valve.
-Late-model vehicles use electric solenoids to achieve the same results.
+Older transmissions use a vacuum modulator or throttle linkage to control the throttle valve.
+Late-model vehicles use electronic sensors and electric solenoids to achieve the same results.

-When a vehicle first accelerates from a stop, throttle pressure is higher than governor pressure, so the vehicle stays in first gear.
-As vehicle speed increases, the governor pressure (affected by vehicle speed) increases until it overcomes throttle pressure, moves the shift valve, and causes an upshift.
+When a vehicle first accelerates from a stop, throttle pressure is higher than governor pressure, so it stays in first gear.
+As speed increases, the governor pressure (affected by vehicle speed) increases until it overcomes throttle pressure, moves the shift valve, and causes an upshift.

 When throttle pressure overcomes governor pressure, the transmission downshifts.
 When a driver accelerates to pass another vehicle, there's an increase in throttle pressure, causing a downshift.
 These two pressures control shift valve movement.